monarch-initiative/dipper/README.md

     * NCBIGene (Genes, equivalent ids, taxa, and their chr locations)
     * IMPC (Genotypes (with their parts) and Genotype-Phenotype associations)
     * MGI (Genotypes (with their parts) and Genotype-Phenotype associations)

+* Importing Dipper as a python package

+    Dipper can be installed as an external python package with pip3

+    * Installing Dipper with pip3

+        pip3 install git+git://github.com/monarch-initiative/dipper.git

+    or;

+    * Clone the repository and run:

+        pip3 install -e /path/to/git/dipper